Pear Cut Diamonds | Guide, Proportions, L/W Ratio

 Pear Cut Diamonds Color

-Like clarity, color is consistent across all diamond shapes, but color ranks second only to cut in terms of importance.
+Like clarity, color is consistent across all diamond shapes, but color ranks second only to cut in importance.
 Unlike clarity, which impacts a specific spot, color affects the overall appearance of a diamond.

 When evaluating color, buyers should focus on two key points.
 First, determine the budget.
 While the highest color grades, D or E without fluorescence, are ideal, G-J color diamonds are near colorless and suitable for those on a budget.
 G or H color is often optimal, with I as a reasonable option.
-Medium blue fluorescence can be beneficial in H-J diamonds, as the blue tint counteracts any slight yellow hue, making the diamond appear whiter.
+Medium blue fluorescence can benefit H-J diamonds, as the blue tint counteracts any slight yellow hue, making the diamond appear whiter.

 diamond color chart